SQL Correlated Subquery

 Introduction to SQL correlated subquery #

-See the following employees table in the sample database:
+We’ll use the employees table from the HR sample database:

-The following query finds employees whose salary is greater than the average salary of all employees:
+The following example uses a correlated subquery to find employees whose salary is greater than the average salary of their department:

 SELECT